Court of Appeal dismisses challenge to EU membership referendum franchise and ’15 year rule’

 - Anita Davies, Christopher Brown, Aidan O’Neill QC (Scot) QC

 - Related Practice Area(s):

-- Immigration, Asylum and Free Movement, EU Law, Human Rights, Public Law
+- Immigration, Asylum and Free Movement, EU Law, Civil Liberties and Human Rights, Public Law

 - Court of Appeal (Civil Division)

 The Court of Appeal dismissed the appellants’ challenge to the EU Referendum Act 2015, s 2, which excluded from the franchise for the EU Referendum UK citizens who have moved abroad and were last registered to vote in the UK more than 15 years ago.

 The appellants argued that the Divisional Court had erred in concluding that s 2 did not restrict EU free movement rights, and that even if it did, the restriction would be objectively justified as a proportionate means of ascertaining the strength of a British citizen’s link with the UK.
 The appellants also raised a new argument that the 2015 Act was unconstitutional, as it conflicted with the fundamental common law right of British citizens to vote.